-Prohibited/Ineligible Match Items Description Employee or staff fringe benefit expenses without detailed payroll verification Taxes, unemployment, insurance benefits, leave time, etc. Value of equipment or tools The value of equipment or tools not purchased or rented solely for the project.
+Prohibited/Ineligible Match Items Description Mileage or rental vehicles Mileage for employees or volunteers traveling to and from the job site.
+Meals/food/beverages/ entertainment / lodging expenses Meals, food, beverages, entertainment, and lodging expenses.
+Employee or staff fringe benefit expenses without detailed payroll verification Taxes, unemployment, insurance benefits, leave time, etc. Value of equipment or tools The value of equipment or tools not purchased or rented solely for the project.
 Donated equipment or tools Value of donated equipment or tools.
 Previously completed work Any work completed prior to the date of the executed MOU and/or any work completed that is outside of the scope of work and/or project limits as noted in the MOU or MOU amendment Business and overhead expenses Business operation and overhead expenses such as general accounting, insurance policies, application development, and grant management (such as invoicing, MOU, correspondence, procurement, etc.).
 Equipment repairs Equipment repairs for items not solely used for the project.
 On-going maintenance activities Maintenance activities after project completion.

 The MDOT SHA will use the mean wage rates listed in Table 3 for volunteer match for RTP projects.
-These rates are from the 2018 Bureau of Labor Statistics (BLS) for Maryland.
+These rates are from the 2020 Bureau of Labor Statistics (BLS) for Maryland.
 For anyone serving in multiple roles, time performed per activity must be documented with the corresponding wage rate.
+If an employee's time is used for match, documentation must be submitted (pay stubs or payroll records) to verify that rate.